idleberg/Bootstrap-Listr/README.md

 ### CDN

 Instead of running your dependencies locally, you can make use of various content delivery networks (CDN).
-Initialize your app using `gulp init` and set "dependencies" to "cdn" in your `config.json`.
+Initialize your app using `gulp init` and set `dependencies` to `cdn` in your `config.json`.
 You can then specify your preferred CDNs (and all other preferences) in this file as well (see [below](#options) for details!)

 ## Deployment